Enter your name and best email address to receive a PDF copy of this post.

 * young kids can help with some of the preparation.
 While very young children can help with some of these, supervision will be required for many.
 But these are great recipes to help children build their kitchen skills and cooking confidence.

 *+Pasta and sauce.
 A classic.
-If I don’t have an “emergency” jar of pre-made sauce stashed in the back of the pantry, I grab a big can of diced tomatoes or other tomato variation and toss in some spices (love Wildtree’s blend!).
+If I don’t have an “emergency” jar of pre-made sauce stashed in the back of the pantry, I grab a big can of diced tomatoes, plain sauce or other tomato variation and toss in some spices (try the Epicure blend!).
 I usually have some parmesan on hand and voilà, dinner is served.
+If the kids are really lucky, I’ll use the Epicure Alfredo sauce mix.

 Miso soup.
 If you don’t have any broth on hand, use miso.
 It stores well long term, so I always have a jar in the back of my refrigerator.
 Sometimes I mix it with broth for extra flavor and bone building benefits.
 La Montanita has a variety of wonderful misos, on the shelf and in the refrigerator.
 They vary in pricing and ingredients, so you can find one that works for you.
 Making miso is as simple as adding a scoop to hot water.
 Mix to blend.
 To that I add whatever I find in the refrigerator, especially leftovers: noodles, rice or grains, vegetables, fish or meat, raw egg.
 I then top it off with any fermented veggies I have on hand.